baula/twitter-client/README.md

 # Project 4 - Twitter Client

-#Twitter is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
+A basic twitter app to read and compose tweets using the [Twitter API](https://apps.twitter.com/).

 Time spent: 20 hours spent in total